Doomsday argument: SSSA: Sampling from observer-moments

 An application of the principle underlying SSSA (though this application is nowhere expressly articulated by Bostrom), is: If the minute in which you read this article is randomly selected from every minute in every human's lifespan, then (with 95% confidence) this event has occurred after the first 5% of human observer-moments.
 If the mean lifespan in the future is twice the historic mean lifespan, this implies 95% confidence that N < 10n (the average future human will account for twice the observer-moments of the average historic human).
 Therefore, the 95th percentile extinction-time estimate in this version is 4560 years.

-Rebuttals
+Counterarguments

 We are in the earliest 5%, a priori

-Agreeing with the statistical methods but still disagreeing with the Doomsday argument (DA) implies that: